markstringer-dti/markstringer-dti.github.io/dti.md

 Here's what project management is about, it's about working to improve the quality of second circle conversation.

 And here's the really good news about this.
 If you know this is your job, you can keep working at this even if the quality of the conversation is terrible.

+But here's the really good news: if you focus on the quality of the conversation you can be comfortable working on seemingly impossible projects.
+Why?
+Because what you are doing when you're working on these projects is focusing on keeping the conversations in 2nd circle.
+Focusing on keeping the conversations as genuine dialogue.
+Now obviously all of the things that we've talked about investigation an understanding of the swamp, transparency, inspection, adaptation, all of these things are vital to improving the quality of that conversation.

+But also, it's useful to understand that in every organisation and possibly on every project the nature of this conversation will be different.
+In every organisation and possibly on every project you will need to start from the beginning and figure out what the language is for that conversation.

 ## Chapter 18 - Conclusion